poojakancherla/LeetCode/README.md

 # LeetCode
-A collection of solution to problems in LeetCode!
+A collection of solutions to problems in LeetCode!